the-events-calendar/event-tickets/readme.txt

 = [4.12.1] TBD =

+* Feature - Added new field types to choose from when requiring Attendee Information on a Ticket or RSVP: Email, URL, Number, Date of Birth, Date and Telephone, when using Event Tickets Plus.
+[ETP-89]
 * Fix - Remove opinionated `max-width: none;` on generic elements over the Attendee Registration page CSS to prevent theme conflicts.
 [ETP-314]
 * Fix - Attendee Registration page briefly showing notice while tickets form is loading.
 [ETP-241]
 * Fix - Ensure defaults are passed into `Tribe__Tickets__Editor__Template->attr()` correctly instead of defaulting to an empty array.
 [TEC-2964]